 Mild side effects from Kratom were reported by about a third of those surveyed.
 The most common side effects were constipation, lethargy, and stomach upset.
 Of the respondents who reported side effects, a tiny percentage (less than one percent) actually sought treatment for them.

 A small percentage of those responding, two percent, met the criteria for a substance abuse disorder based on their use of Kratom.
 Any concern over the responders' use of Kratom was self-reported as 3.2 on a 0-100 scale.The Drug Enforcement Administration

-The U.S. Drug Enforcement Administration (DEA) defines a schedule one drug as one with a high potential for abuse and no accepted medical use.
+The U.S. Drug Enforcement Administration (DEA) defines a schedule one drug with a high potential for abuse and no accepted medical use.